optimizely/android-sdk/README.md

 ## Releasing

 The default branch is devel.
 Feature branch PRs are automatically made against it.
 When PRs are reviewed and pass checks they should be squashed and merged into devel.
-The version of the SDK in devel should always be the version of the next release plus `-SNAPSHOT`.

-If a beta, or snapshot, build needs to be published simply checkout beta and merge devel.
-The beta branch should fast forward.
-Push devel and Travis will start.
-If the tests pass the build will be sent to our Maven repos on Bintray.

-When a release version needs to be published checkout the master branch and merge devel.
-The master branch should be fast forwarded.
-Remove the `-SNAPSHOT` from the version in `build.gradle` and commit directly onto master.
-Push master and if the tests pass Travis will publish the version to our Maven repos on Bintray.  if the version already exists on Bintray the upload will be rejected.
-The commit that updates the version should also be tagged with the version number.

-Once the next release has been published from the master branch the snapshot version in devel should be bumped to the next targeted version.
+Devel will be built and tested for each commit.

+Versions are managed via git tags.
+Tags can be created from the command line or from the Github UI.

+Snapshot builds are made off of the beta branch.
+Travis will test all commits to this branch.
+When commit is tagged and pushed travis will build, test, *and*, ship the build bintray.
+The version name used is the name of the tag.
+For snapshot builds the version should have `-SNAPSHOT` appended.
+For example `0.1.2-SNAPSHOT`.
+Multiple builds with the same version can be pushed to Bintray when using snapshot versions.
+This keeps the version number from increasing too quickly for beta builds.
+Grade and maven ensure that users are on the latest snapshot via timestamps.
+There can be only one git tag per version name so snapshot tags may need to be moved.
+For example `git tag -f -a 0.1.2` and `git push -f --tags`.

+Release builds are made off of the master branch.
+Travis will test all commits to this branch.
+Just like the beta branch, pushing a tag will trigger a build, tests, and release of the version of the tag to Bintray.
+For example, to release version 0.1.2 you need to pull devel, checkout master, pull master, fast-forward master to devel, push master, then release 0.1.2 on Github, which creates a tag.
+You could also run
+`git tag -a 0.1.2 -m 'Version 0.1.2`.
+The argument to `-a` is the actual version name used on Bintray so it must be exact.
+Then run `git push --tags` to trigger Travis.

 *Note:* only Optimizely employees can push to master, beta, and devel branches.